Liz-Ryan-iron-jobs/iron-jobs/README.md

 Last thing: run it on the command line with `npm start`

 ## How to develop
 Without the use of the front end, use POSTMAN via Chrome to test.
+With the use of the front end, use the URL 127.0.0.1:3000.
 In order to allow node to track any changes, add `nodemon` globally via terminal with `npm install -g nodemon` and run with `nodemon .`.
+Ensure to stop the server before stopping mongoDB otherwise issues will occur.

 ### Client